MossGoblin/splitter/README.md

 * Selected method:
   * Try to create the splits simultaneously, instead of one by one.
   * What would that look like - N splits start with one node each.
 Then each split appropriates one of it's adjoining unclaimed nodes.
 Repeat until all nodes are claimed.
 Essentially a voronoi fill with a twist. [see Creep]
-  * Whenever a node is evaluated whether it could be adjoined to a split, if the node has already been claimed by another split, this limits the options for the network that needs to claim a new node.
-Ideally this should happen only at the end, when all free nodes are already claimed.
+  * Whenever a split evaluates nodes for whether they could be adjoined, if any of those nodes have already been claimed by another split, this limits the growth options of the split in question.
+So we would like for splits to 'meet' at nodes as late as possible, at the end steps of the claiming process.
   * Therefore it is better to avoid splits reaching each other for as long as possible.
   * To achieve this, let's select starting nodes that are as far from each other as possible [see Anchors].
-  * Once we have a list of N nodes that are as far from each other as possible, we init splits with them and we can start adding free nodes to the splits [see Creep].
+  * Once we have a list of N nodes that are as far from each other as possible (let's call them 'anchors'), we init splits with them and we can start adding free nodes to the splits [see Creep].
   * Once all free nodes have been claimed, we can check for the balance of the splits.
 We know the ideal deviation of the splits.
 For example, if we have a network with total value of 25 (a starting rectangle of 5×5) and we want to split it into 4 regions, the real number target area of each split would be 6.25.
 That would give an ideal deviation of 0.25.
 Splits with values 6, 6, 6, 7 would satisfy the requirements, as the average deviation will be equal to 0.25.
   * If the average deviation is too large, this means that there is at least one split with way too small value and at least one with way too large value.
   * Here comes the negotiation.
 We can check each pair of neighbouring splits and see if changing ownership of any of the nodes that are on the border of the pair would improve the average deviation [see Negotiation].
 We do this a few times until we stop improving the average deviation.